6 Incredibly Easy Rainbow Science Experiments

 3. Water Density Rainbow

 Lesson: By adding more or less sugar to each water solution you are creating different density levels.
 When you add coloring to the glasses you will be able to see which solution is the heaviest.
 Add the colors in rainbow order to impress the kids.
-Visit Steve Spangler Science to get the complete how-to.
+Visit Little Bins for Little Hands for the experiment that shows you how to make a rainbow.

 You will need: